Anabaptism in 16th Century Europe

 Challenge to the Reformers

 he enthusiasm of the Reformers was finally given vent for expression at the Diet of Augsburg in 1530, when the Emperor Charles V required a formal presentation of specific justifications surrounding their activities.
 Pope Leo X had excommunicated Martin Luther in January of 1521 and Charles declared him an outlaw the following May, but in just nine brief years the political and religious stage of Europe had been greatly rearranged.
 Central Europe was slowly becoming a tempestuous sea of conflict.
 The Ottoman Turks had successfully invaded most of the eastern territories and stood ready to overthrow the city of Vienna.
 To face this situation, Charles desperately needed the support of a united Empire that was weakening from growing religious and political fragmentation.
 Luther was invited to the Imperial Diet but could not attend since he was technically still an outlaw.
 Philipp Melanchthon, his comrade and fellow professor in theology at Wittenberg, brilliantly articulated the justifications for reform in a Confession that was delivered before the Emperor by Christian Beyer, the chancellor of Saxony.
 So masterfully did Melanchthon define the basic articles of faith undergirding reform that Lutherans still regard the Augsburg Confession as one of their primary declarations of faith.
 Enthusiasm for reform was not limited to Germany, for just a few years after Luther posted his church door arguments, Ulrich Zwingli had found himself in trouble with a Catholic bishop in Zurich, Switzerland, over matters pertaining to the observance of Lent.
 He had previously started a small cultural study group of several men, especially including Conrad Grebel and Felix Mantz, but their focus gradually turned more to biblical matters.
-Each was proficiently skilled in Latin, Hebrew, and Greek; and they concluded from a scrupulous examination of the New Testament that infant baptism was scripturally groundless, that only believers with a mature comprehension of their decision should receive baptism.
+Each was proficiently skilled in Latin, Hebrew, and Greek; and they concluded from a scrupulous examination of the New Testament that infant baptism was scripturally groundless, because only an adult with a mature comprehension of their decision should receive baptism.
 After corresponding with Luther on numerous issues, he gradually decided in 1522 to leave the priesthood.
 Zwingli believed that ultimate authority in the church belongs in the local community of believers, not a distant ecclesiastical body.
 In the Disputations of 1523, Zwingli sought to become responsible under the cantonical government, which was a distinct signal of his break with Rome.
 Subsequently, the city of Zurich removed themselves from Papal authority to become an evangelical city.
 Grebel and Mantz were passionate about reform and wanted to actively pursue their new conclusions, but Zwingli protested that it would incite an uproar and he gradually began to distance himself from them.
 Three years later, in January of 1525, Zwingli disputed his former companions before the Great Council of Zurich, in which the Council sided with him and declared Grebel and Mantz to be radicals.
 Nevertheless, they were not deterred from pursuing their convictions, and they soon gained the companionship of Georg Blaurock, a priest who shared their theological views, and likewise eschewed the power of Rome.
 During one of their meetings involving a spirited discussion of believer's baptism, Blaurock requested to be re-baptized since he was first baptized as an infant.
 Grebel baptized him, and Blaurock, in turn, baptized Grebel and Mantz.
 Anabaptism was formally born on January 21, 1525.
 Additionally, it should be noted that Conrad Grebel was a lay person - not an ordained priest, minister, or the holder of an important ecclesiastical office.
 This is an interesting departure from the normal caste of the Reformers.

 Others soon joined their company and adult re-baptism or ANA (Greek for 'again') + BAPTISM was born, since each follower was initially baptized as an infant..
 Resistance from the state was immediate with Felix Mantz being executed by drowning at Zurich, and fellow companion Wolfgang Uliman along with others were burned at the stake in Waldsee.
 Zwingli turned from the movement and began to write and teach with zeal, bordering on fanaticism, that Anabaptism was false and intolerable.
 He later imprisoned Anabaptists in the tower of Zurich, allowing men and women to die until the last, enduring the stench as their dead were not removed from among them.
 As the early church thrived during periods of state persecution, so also would Anabaptism grow and spread throughout Europe.
 An old truth was being validated once again; Turmoil from without spreads a movement while turmoil from within destroys it.
 Protestant refugees would soon find a haven in the independent French Swiss city of Geneva where Jean Cauvin, known better in the Latin form of Calvin would soon turn Geneva into a Protestant Rome.
 He was educated as a lawyer and created a faith system with logic that gave it strong conviction.
 The rigor and depth of Calvinism would spread as far as Scotland where it was promulgated by the illustrious preacher and organizer John Knox.